Factoring 18p - 36: A complete walkthrough to Equivalent Expressions

 Conclusion

 Factoring the expression 18p - 36 provides a great opportunity to understand the fundamental principles of factoring algebraic expressions.
 The key is to identify the greatest common factor (GCF), which in this case is 18.
 Factoring the expression results in 18(p - 2), the simplest and most useful equivalent expression.
 Mastering this process is vital for success in algebra and its numerous applications in various fields.
 By understanding the underlying concepts and avoiding common pitfalls, you can confidently approach more complex factoring problems.
-Remember, practice is key to improving your skills and developing a deep understanding of this important algebraic concept.
+So remember, practice is key to improving your skills and developing a deep understanding of this important algebraic concept.
 Don't hesitate to work through various examples and challenge yourself with increasingly complex expressions.